k8s-study/endpoint-check/README.md

-# ping-check-clj
+# endpoint-check

-ping-check-clj is an open source study material that makes it easy to test for deploying kubenetes.
+endpoint-check is an open source study material that makes it easy to test for deploying kubenetes.

 ### Download and Install

-0. lein new luminus ping-check-clj +http-kit +mongodb +auth +swagger +service
+0. lein new luminus endpoint-check +http-kit +swagger +service

 1. lein run